-The current 800,000 metre drilling program has been designed to assist the Corporation in further exploring and defining the known mineralization within the main deposit area, the Lynx Zone, the North East Extension and the newly discovered Triple 8 Zone.
-Osisko continues to work towards extending the exploration ramp into the mineralized zones and continues with the underground drill program with one rig.
-The 5,000 tonne bulk sample excavation began on October 11, 2018 and was completed on January 30, 2019.
-Ore was transferred to the Mill site in Timmins, Ontario where it is expected to be processed during the second quarter of 2019.
+The current 1,000,000 metre drilling program has been designed to assist the Corporation in further exploring and defining the known mineralization within the main deposit area, the Lynx Zone, the North East Extension and the newly discovered Triple 8 and Triple Lynx Zones.
+Osisko continues to work towards extending the exploration ramp into the mineralized zones and continues with the underground drill program with two rigs.
+The 5,500 tonne bulk sample excavation began on October 11, 2018 and was completed on January 30, 2019.
+Ore was transferred to the Mill site in Timmins, Ontario where it was processed during the second quarter of 2019.
 Preliminary results of 2,078 tonnes mined were released in the fourth quarter 2018.
-The results of the remaining approximately 3,000 tonnes is expected to be released in the second quarter of 2019.
+The results of the remaining approximately 3,400 tonnes was released in the period ended June 30, 2019.